 We are accessible by two subway stations - Chinatown MRT Station (NE4) and Outram Park MRT Station (NE3) which are both within walking distances to our hostel.
 Many public buses also provide cheap alternative access to Orchard Road and around the island.
 For the more adventurous, catch a ride in a trishaw and relive the past!

-Amenities also abound in this quaint neighbourhood.
-You will easily find a range of 24-hr banking services, shopping centres, local pubs, restaurants, cheap hawker food centres, 24-hr convenience shops and traditional Chinese medical halls/clinics.
+Amenities also abound in this quaint neighborhood.
+You will easily find a range of 24-hr banking services, shopping centers, local pubs, restaurants, cheap hawker food centers, 24-hr convenience shops and traditional Chinese medical halls/clinics.

 Finding food in Chinatown is never easier.
 An endless choice of eateries - from traditional local cuisine to western contemporary fare - awaits you!
 Among the popular choices are the Maxwell Food Court, Chinatown Market and the Food Alley at Smith Street.
 Prices range from the incredibly low at the street stalls to medium and high at the 5-star restaurants.